Sports psychiatry: International Society for Sports Psychiatry

 Founded in 1994 by Dan Begel, the International Society for Sports Psychiatry (ISSP) is a global leader in promoting mental health and well-being in athletes of all ages, abilities and backgrounds.
 Through education, advocacy, and collaboration, the ISSP advances the field of sports psychiatry, ensuring athletes have the resources they need to thrive.
 Leaders of the ISSP have developed and continue to refine world-class courses and curricula for mental health in sports, author seminal papers/books, provide mentorship for developing sports psychiatrists, and continue to lead global coalitions in sports psychiatry.
 The organization aims to spread the benefits of the field to the entire athletic community and promote mental health in sports.

-ISSP membership in 2020 is open to medical students, residents, psychiatrists, and other clinicians at times.
-The ISSP collaborates with several national and international organizations to advance the field of sports psychiatry.
+In 2020, ISSP membership was open to medical students, residents, psychiatrists, and other clinicians, and the organization collaborated with national and international partners to advance sports psychiatry.

 The ISSP has partnered with the Swiss Society for Sport Psychiatry and Psychology to advance the Journal of Sports and Exercise Psychiatry.